Skip to main content

 Buildings and spaces are often the heart of a community, where local people come together, access vital services and support each other.
 Yet each year thousands of valued local buildings and spaces are sold off, destroyed or left empty, when they could be providing valuable spaces for local people.

-Communities currently have a ‘Right to Bid’ to protect valued local buildings and spaces.
+Communities now have a ‘Right to buy' to protect valued local buildings and spaces.
 As part of this, eligible community groups can nominate certain buildings or land as ‘Assets of Community Value’.
-Then if these assets come up to be sold, the sale can be delayed for six months to let the community raise the finance and make a bid themselves.
+Then, if these assets are to be sold, the sale can be delayed for twelve months to let the community raise the finance and make a bid themselves.

-But research suggests only 2% of Assets of Community Value become community owned.
-Many lose out to other bids, and six months is often not long enough, so to really unleash the power of community, we've been calling for a new Community 'Right to Buy'.
+Under the 'Right to Bid', research suggests only 2% of Assets of Community Value became community owned.
+Many lost out to other bids, and six months was often not long enough to raise funds.
+So the Community 'Right to Buy' is a start to really unleash the power of community.

 And you just think why?
 Why are these buildings shut up and nobody can get hold of them or it takes absolutely years?